Written by Carcassbomb

-So here I am listening to Secret Band‘s first LP all morning writing a review for it after finding out through wikipedia that a new LP is being released May 10.
-I finish the review and grab the video for the end of it and while I’m on YouTube I see they actually released the album today.
+So here I am listening to and reviewing Secret Band‘s first LP after finding out that a new LP is being released May 10.
+I head to Youtube to grab a video for the review and discover they actually released the album today.
 About an hour before I posted my final review.
 What are the odds?
-Well, lets make it a double feature.
+Stoked!

 Secret Band is the heavy side of Dance Gavin Dance and their first LP in 2014 reflected that more accurately.
 This LP marks their departure from that context as they develop a more unique metal orientated sound.
 The Metal Archives will have a hard time not accepting Secret Band after this one.
 I won’t go into the background with DGD, Will, Jon, Eric, Acceptance Speech and Happiness again, you can suss out my first review to read that stuff.

 This time around Secret Band are shedding some of their modern post-hardcore tropes in favor of a more direct thrash/death/metalcore format.
 LP2 follows the first LP closely with short song titles and a collection of tracks that each have their own little surprise or homage.
 The DGD edges have been cut off; the sound effectively taking on a new identity, building the foundation for more serious future for the band.

 Each track ends with excitement and anticipation for the one coming.
 Each track is brutal but also presented slightly differently every time.
 We also see the introduction of more melody but in the way that prog metal or post metal uses melody, not their typical DGD guitar tones and progressions.
 These improvements and presentations help to create a hyper-listenable record that never hits an off beat.